ArpanC6/Student-Management-System-Java/README.md

 # Student Management System (Java)

 A **console-based Student Management System** developed using **Core Java**.
-This project demonstrates the use of **Object-Oriented Programming (OOP)** concepts and basic data structures.
+This project demonstrates the use of **Object Oriented Programming (OOP)** concepts and basic data structures.

 ## Features